The headaches, facial pain, and other symptoms of a TMJ (temporomandibular joint) disorder can be agonizing.

 Individualized Treatment for TMJ Problems "The Results Can Literally Last a Lifetime."

 Natural Pain Relief

-If you are experiencing symptoms of TMJ disorder, it is best to avoid overuse of the jaw muscles by eating soft foods, cutting food into small bites, and avoiding chewing gum and other chewy or sticky food.
+If you experience symptoms of a temporomandibular disorder, it is best to avoid overuse of the jaw muscles by eating soft foods, cutting food into small bites, and avoiding chewing gum and other chewy or sticky food.
 Ice and OTC (over the counter) ibuprofen are the first recommended treatments for acute pain in or around the TMJs.
 We try to avoid using pharmaceuticals at all costs.

 Splint TherapyIf a bite discrepancy is discovered, Dr. Kelly might suggest an orthopaedic splint to align and stabilize the mandible (lower jaw).
 This is a diagnostic tool that initiates healing, and patients often begin to feel an improvement soon after they start using it.
 Many notice a decrease in headaches and neck pain, and say that they sleep better.
 It usually takes eight to 12 weeks of full-time splint wear to allow your body to adapt and get to a stable joint position of the TMJs.

 Permanent treatment to maintain this ideal jaw position can now be discussed.
 By having an understanding of how the healthy chewing system functions, we can design a specific plan to maintain your health and comfort.
 This may include orthodontic treatment, adjusting the bite, and repairing any damaged teeth.
 Surgery is usually not necessary, and is typically only warranted in acute injury situations such as whiplash.